dstackai/dstack/docs/docs/reference/server/config.yml.md

     gcloud projects list --format="json(projectId)"
     ```

+??? info "Using Shared VPC"
+    You can set up `dstack` to use a [Shared VPC](https://cloud.google.com/vpc/docs/shared-vpc)
+    from another GCP project in your organization by specifying both `vpc_name` and `vpc_project_id`.

+    When using a Shared VPC, you'll need to configure firewall rules:

+    * An SSH rule allowing INGRESS traffic on port 22 and target tag "dstack-runner-instance"
+    * A gateway rule allowing INGRESS traffic on ports 22, 80, 443 and target tag "dstack-gateway-instance"

 ??? info "Required GCP permissions"
     The following GCP permissions are sufficient for `dstack` to work: